Our Approach to Ovarian Cancer

 Genetic counseling

 Ovarian cancer is sometimes caused by inherited genetic mutations, most frequently mutations that occur in the BRCA genes.
-Siteman offers patients the opportunity to pursue genetic testing and counseling to see if mutations are driving their cancer.
-Identifying a mutation can help your care team design a more effective treatment plan for you.
+Siteman offers patients the opportunity to pursue genetic testing and counseling to see if mutations are driving your cancer.
+Identifying a mutation can help your physicians design a more effective treatment plan for you.
 It can also benefit other members of your family who may not be aware they are at risk.

 Clinical trials

-Clinical trials are research studies evaluating new drugs, procedures and protocols.
-They give patients access to novel therapies before they are available for general use.
+Clinical trials are research studies evaluating new drugs, procedures, and protocols.
+They allow patients to access novel therapies before they are available for general use.
 Siteman Cancer Center offers more clinical trials than any other facility in the region.
 When you come to Siteman, your team will see if any trials could be a good match for you.
-Sometimes, clinical trials can save lives.
+Sometimes, clinical trials can save the lives of patients.

 Palliative care

 Many patients are reluctant to ask for palliative care, because they fear it means giving up on a cure or remission.
-But the real goal of palliative care is to help you manage your symptoms and treatment side effects so you can have a higher quality of life during treatment and enjoy time with your loved ones.
-It is appropriate at any age and at any stage in your illness.
+But the real goal of palliative care is to help manage symptoms and treatment side effects so you can have a higher quality of life during treatment and enjoy time with family and friends.
+It is appropriate at any age and at any stage of your illness.

-Palliative care is provided by a specially trained team of physicians, nurse practitioners, social workers and chaplains, all of whom work together with your oncologists.
-The palliative care team makes recommendations on extended pain management and any other support patients and their families may need.
-We are always mindful about integrating patients’ and families’ lifestyles and spiritual beliefs into the care plan.
+Palliative care is provided by a specially trained team of physicians, nurse practitioners, social workers and chaplains who work together with your oncologists.
+The palliative care team makes recommendations on extended pain management and any other support the patient or family needs.
+We are always mindful of patients’ and families’ lifestyles and spiritual beliefs and integrate them into the care plan.